pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/get-started/deploy-stack.md

 ---
-title: Deploy the Stack | AWS
+title_tag: Deploy the Stack | AWS
-h1: Deploy the Stack
+title: Deploy stack
-linktitle: Deploy stack
+h1: "Pulumi & AWS: Deploy stack"
 meta_desc: Learn how to deploy your stack to an AWS project in this guide.
 weight: 5
 menu: